Evaluating the Quality of Open Access Journals

 - Whether the journal is included in indexes you use often.

-- Whether the publisher is a member of the Committee on Publication Ethics (COPE) or the Open Access Scholarly Publishers’ Association (OASPA).
+- Whether the publisher is a member of the Committee on Publication Ethics (COPE) or the Open Access Scholarly Publishers’ Association (OASPA), which also have stringent acceptance criteria.

 Are there tools or guides to help me evaluate and find open access journals?